Children’s Cancer Recovery Foundation improves the mental, social and emotional well-being of children with cancer and their families.

 A national footprint allows the Foundation to make a difference in communities, large and small, providing a helping hand wherever needed.
 Children’s Cancer Recovery Foundation (CCRF) is an IRS recognized 501(c) (3) charitable organization, serving children under age 18.
 EIN Number 33-0418563.

 The Foundation delivers gifts to thousands of children each year through the national Bear-Able Gift Program.
-Items such as board games, toys, crayons, coloring books, markers, video games, puzzles, teddy bears, craft kits… all sorts of things that make children smile and laugh… are distributed to hospitals across the country.
+Items such as board games, toys, crayons, coloring books, markers, video games, iTunes gift cards, puzzles, teddy bears, craft kits… all sorts of things that make children smile and laugh… are distributed to hospitals across the country.
 The Bear-Able Gift Program is the largest supplier of gifts to children with cancer in North America.

 Families of children with cancer often face financial difficulties.
 Suddenly, household bills become overwhelming; utilities are in jeopardy of being shut-off or an eviction notice is received.
 The Helping Hands Fund provides emergency bridge payments directly to the utility companies and landlords, ensuring that each child has a warm, safe place to call home while recovering from cancer.

 The Camp Scholarship Program allows children in remission to reconnect with friends and activities in which they love.
 The program provides funding for a camp of their choice; sports, music, art, science, horseback riding, skiing or whatever activities they missed most during treatment.

 Children’s Cancer Recovery Foundation operates an extensive Medical Missions Program which provides treatment medications and medical supplies to clinics and doctors treating cancer patients in developing and impoverished countries.
 We also provide medicine and supplies to aid medical professionals in the treatment and prevention of the side effects of cancer including lymphedema and treatment-related infections.